 3. Get a Help

 There is no shame in taking help from someone when it’s a question of your child’s welfare.
-For example, if you see that your child struggles to read words or make sentences, you can consult a psychologist to ensure that your child’s brain is developing perfectly fine.
+For example, if your child struggles to read words or make sentences, you can consult a psychologist to ensure your child’s brain is developing perfectly.

 In addition, you can use mobile applications, games, and other interactive learning methods to stimulate and improve your child’s performance.
-In most cases, shifting learning methods can dramatically impact a child’s performance.
+Shifting learning methods can dramatically impact a child’s performance in most cases.

 4. Put Your Child in Charge